ckormanyos/real-time-cpp/readme.txt

 This is the companion code for the book "Real-Time C++".

 See : C.M.
-Kormanyos, Real-Time C++: Efficient Object-Oriented and Template Microcontroller Programming (Springer, Heidelberg, 2013).
+Kormanyos, Real-Time C++: Efficient Object-Oriented and Template Microcontroller Programming, Second Edition (Springer, Heidelberg, 2015).

 Details on the Reference Application
 ------------------------------------